What Causes Pleural Mesothelioma?

 Staging Pleural Mesothelioma

 Like most cancers, pleural mesothelioma is staged from 1 to 4.
-Since the other types of mesothelioma (peritoneal and pericardial) are so rare, pleural mesothelioma is the only type of mesothelioma with a formal staging system.
+Since the other types of mesothelioma (peritoneal and pericardial) are so rare, this is the only type with a formal staging system.
 In fact, there are three recognized staging systems for pleural mesothelioma: the TNM staging system (which stands for Tumor, Node, and Metastasis), the Butchart staging system, and the Brigham staging system.

 Most doctors stage pleural mesothelioma using the TNM system, which was developed by the American Joint Committee on Cancer.
 The TNM system stages the cancer based on the size and extent of the tumor (T-tumor), whether the cancer has reached the lymph nodes (N-node), and the presence and extent of metastasis to other parts of the body (M-metastasis).